cloudxabide/kubernerdes/README.md

 **Goal:**
-Deploy EKS Anywhere environment using bare metal (Intel NUCs) starting with a USB stick with install media (Ubuntu Server 22.04 + Desktop).
+Deploy EKS Anywhere environment using bare metal (Intel NUCs) starting with a USB stick with install media (Ubuntu Server 22.04 + Desktop Software).
 This environment will be completely independent of everything else in my lab.

 **Status:**
 Work in Progress.
 But, everything you need is in the [AWS Docs](https://anywhere.eks.amazonaws.com/docs/) - dedicate an afternoon and you'll be far enough along to roll out a K8s cluster.
 Also - I am likely going through several iterations of how to name my files appropriately - like incuding K8s version, or node count in the file name.